ArianeMora/SiRCleR/README.md

-If you want to reproduce the results of of our [publication](https://doi.org/10.1101/2022.07.02.498058), please use the python package verison found here:
+If you want to reproduce the results of of our [publication](https://doi.org/10.1101/2022.07.02.498058), please use the python package version found here:
 <https://doi.org/10.1101/2022.07.02.498058>

 ## Citation